Movement as the medicine. Yoga as the therapy.

 Writer Page and Info

-Healing the psyche & soma:
+Healing the psyche and soma:

-To heal in latin means to become whole.
-“Healing” refers to the process of coming back into wholeness.Though I believe we are never not whole but rather we merely just forget we are whole.
-It’s through the process of individuation (C.G.
-Jung, 1961) we are able to become and remember our true wholeness within.
-By mending the parts of the ego that become fragmented when we are disconnected from the Self because of life experiences and trauma.
+To heal in latin means to become whole and “healing” refers to the process of coming back into wholeness.
+Though I believe we are never not whole but rather we merely just forget.
+It’s through the processes such as individuation (C.G.
+Jung, 1961) we are able to become and remember our wholeness within; by mending the parts of the ego that become fragmented when we are disconnected from the Self because of life experiences and trauma.
 The process of healing is about the remembrance that we are whole.
 To heal does necessary mean we have to change or there is or was something inherently wrong or deficit within us, but rather there is just something that needed to heal.
 Can you feel the difference?
 To me that is the meaning of wholeness.

 Through the process of writing I’ve mended the fragmented parts of my ego, Self, and body within my own psyche.
 Wholeness is when you can finally see yourself, through the fog of the unconscious mind.
-For mind-body practices such as writing - I am forever grateful.
+For mind-body practices such as writing I am forever grateful.

 - Jen Miles